jappeace/jappeaceApplication/content/mtl.md

 Both `fiveTroughMaybe` and `fiveTroughEither` will result in `5`.
 This is allowed in the same module because `moreMonad` will only get assigned the type at the [call site](https://en.wikipedia.org/wiki/Call_site).
-The compiler figures out the type of `moreMonad` by looking at how it's used per call site.
+The compiler figures out the type of `moreMonad` by looking at usage per call site.
-This backwards 'figuring out', is normal for type variables.
+This backwards 'figuring out' is normal for type variables.
-If it fails you get a message like `Ambiguous type variable ‘m0’`, which we'll see happen later on in this [blogpost](#shes-a-beauty).

 [^mtl-vs-transformers]: Aren't transformers the same as mtl?
 No!
                         Back in the stoneages, people weren't sure what the right